Unity-Technologies/com.unity.uiwidgets/README.md

 #### Image Import Setting
 Please put images under StreamingAssets folder, a and loading it using ```Image.file```.

+#### Auto Framerate Adjustment
+You can enable this feature by setting ```SchedulerBinding.MEnableAutoAdjustFramerate = true``` in your project, which will automatically drop the frame rate of your App to 0 if the UI contents of UIWidgetsPanel is not changed for some time.
+This will help to prevent battery drain on mobile devices significantly.

+Note that this feature is disabled by default though.

 ## Debug UIWidgets Application